 Some employers require the candidate to have experience with various intelligence methods and technologies, but even if you do not have it, don’t despair.
 You can fill this gap with practice and gain that experience yourself.
 The network has a large number of training courses, tasks, and programs with which you can pump skills.

 For example, you can conduct simple OSINT investigations using the X-Ray Contact tool.
 This instrument doesn’t require special software, resources or experience.
-Just try completing person of interest research by inserting someone’s name, contacts, photo, phone number or social media link in the “Search” bar.
+Just try completing person of interest research by inserting someone’s name, contacts, photo, phone number or social media link in the “Platform” bar.
 This method will show you the gist of what information you can collect with ease from open sources.

 Keep your non-OSINT strengths in mind and think about how you can apply them to intelligence.
 For example, you structure information well.
 Take some process, break it down into blocks, and create a clear instruction or guide.
 Love to write?
 Give a step-by-step description of a new technique you’ve learned, or write a feature article on a research topic you’ve done.